alg/api_versioner/README.md

 # Versioner

 Versioner is a tiny focused gem that provides support for semantic versioning to Rails apps.
-What it does:
+It installs two middlewares:
-- Places the current version in the header of every response
+- `Versioner::ServerVersionMiddleware` places the current version in the response header (defaults to `X-API-SERVER-VERSION`).
+The header name and the current version is configurable.
-- Analyzes the version in the headers of incoming responses and takes action according to the simple rules.
+- `Versioner::ClientVersionMiddleware` analyzes the version in the said request header (defaults to `X-API-CLIENT-VERSION`) and checks it against the current server version using a specified policy.

 ## Installation